 A LITTLE ABOUT US

 Worship at Orange could be described as “traditional Methodist style,” but surrounded by a relaxed, friendly atmosphere.
-Services are held on Sundays at 9:00 and 11:00am, with special services during the holidays.
+Services are currently held on Sundays at 11:00am, with special services during the holidays.
 View our Calendar for up coming events during the year.

 On the first Sunday of each month, our congregation participates in Holy Communion.
 Our Lord’s table is open to anyone who professes the Christian faith, regardless of church affiliation.